marks/melodykramer.github.io/_posts/2015-03-16-how-to-improve-jury-duty.md

 I'm sure there are other really good ideas that could help people while waiting.
 In fact, what if we shorten the timeframe?

 What could people do while waiting in a line?
-I often just look at Twitter, but I think I would be highly motivated if I need all of my little bits of line time helped out something in a larger way.
+I often just look at Twitter, but I think I would be highly motivated if I knew all of my little bits of line time helped out something in a larger way.
 But what?

 I would love to hear your thoughts on this.
 Email them and I'll round them up and put them in a future newsletter.